-Note: Checking and adjusting the unit injector rocker arms should also be done together with the valve clearance check and adjustment after the first 400 hours of operation.
+- Note: Checking/adjusting the rocker arms for the PDE injectors should also be done together with the valve clearance check/adjustment after the first 400 hours of operation. - Important!
+The PDE 31 unit injector is adjusted using setting tool 99 414 or a digital sliding calliper.

-Important!
-The unit injectors are adjusted using setting tool 99 414 or a digital sliding calliper.
+The PDE32 unit injector is adjusted using setting tool 99 442 or a digital sliding calliper.

-This adjustment is essential as a fault in the position of the unit injector can result in poor performance and possible breakdown.
+This adjustment is essential as a fault in the position of the unit injector can result in poor performance and possible M breakdown.